g-omarsdottir/shaping-sustainable-surf/README.md

 - [TinyPNG](https://tinypng.com/) to compress images
 - [favicon.io](https://favicon.io/favicon-converter/) to create favicon from website logo
 - [Leonardo AI](https://leonardoai.com/) to create the custom error pages images
+- [Techsini.com](https://techsini.com/multi-mockup/index.php) to create the mockup for this README
+- [Chrome Extension Ignor X-Frame headers](https://chromewebstore.google.com/detail/ignore-x-frame-headers/gleekbfjekiniecknbkamfmkohkpodhe) to be able to create a mockup on Techsini from a django project
 - [Google Fonts](https://fonts.google.com/) for the website fonts
 - [Google Gemini AI](https://gemini.ai/) for expanding the content of product descriptions
 - [Coolors Contrast Checker](https://coolors.co/contrast-checker) for the color contrast check